frankois944/kmp-mvvm-exploration/README.md

 [Example with a macro](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/iosApp/iosApp/SwiftUI/MyFirstScreenWithMacro.swift), more like an iOS dev will commonly use.

-This approach is using a [macro I made](https://github.com/frankois944/kmp-mvvm-exploration/tree/main/KTViewModelBuilder) to automatically wrap a KMP viewmodel inside an ObservableObject, almost like a SwiftUI viewmodel.
+This approach is using a [macro I made](https://github.com/frankois944/kmp-mvvm-exploration/tree/main/KTViewModelBuilder) to automatically wrap a KMP ViewModel inside an ObservableObject, almost like a SwiftUI ViewModel.

 ### Classic MVVM